LemmenAid/Irish-tree-trivia/README.md

 #### JavaScript
 * The [JS Hint](https://jshint.com) Validator was used to validate the JavaScript code and after inserting /*jshint esversion 6 */ at the top of the file no errors were returned.
-It only reported one undefined variable (questions), but this is because the variable is defined in the other js files.
+It only reported one undefined variable (questions), but this is because the variable is defined in seperate js files.

 ![alt text](README-files/js-after.png)

 ### Lighthouse

 After validator testing I have used Chrome’s Lighthouse developer tool to check all pages for performance and accessibility.
 Overall I am happy with the outcome.
 However, the performance of the quiz pages varies as you can see in the three examples below.
 I have looked into potential solutions for increasing the performance by optimising the LCP.
-Preloading all images for the ten questions would probably not be an efficient solution, as it could potentially increase the overall load time.
+Preloading all images for the ten questions would probably not be an efficient solution, as it could potentially increase the load time.
 A more effective solution could be to only preload the next question while the user is answering the current question.

 #### Main Page